core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 7. The server SHOULD remove the Request-Hash Option from the response before sending the response to the client, as per the general option mechanism defined in {{ssec-request-hash-option}}.

 8. If the Deterministic Request included an Inner Observe Option but not an Outer Observe Option, the server MUST NOT include an Outer Observe Option in the response.

+9. The server MUST include an Outer Max-Age Option, setting the Option Value to the same Option Value of the Inner Max-Age Option, if present, or to the default value 60 otherwise (see {{Section 5.6.1 of RFC7252}}).
+This makes the Deterministic Request usable for the proxy cache.

 Upon receiving the response, the client performs the following actions.